MintyDAO/MintyDAO-contracts/README.md

 # Updates
 ```
+0) No team pre mint ve
 1) Lock for 7 days after each vote
 2) Fetch mint 50% bonuses from current rate
 3) Fetch mint to rewards destributor
 ```